WaylonWalker/waylonwalker.com/pages/blog/screenshot-to-blog.md

 pipx install git+https://github.com/WaylonWalker/screenshots.waylonwalker.com
 ```

+> This is just a tool for me, it does not need to be in a package manager like pip.

 ## calling screenshot

 Now that screenshot is installed we can call it and make a screenshot.
 I'll
 take a screenshot of the frontmatter of this exact post.

 ![screenshot-to-blog](https://screenshots.waylonwalker.com/screenshot-success-to-blog.webp)

+I have this tool exposed as a command that can be ran in the command line by
+calling `screenshot`.
+I will rarely use it this way, but makes it easy to
+create a hotkey for later.

 ## Success